Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { ChatThreadClient } from '@azure/communication-chat';
 import { CommunicationIdentifier } from '@azure/communication-common';
 import { CommunicationIdentifierKind } from '@azure/communication-common';
+import { CommunicationParticipant as CommunicationParticipant_2 } from 'react-components';
 import { ComponentSlotStyle } from '@fluentui/react-northstar';
 import { IButtonProps } from '@fluentui/react';
 import { IContextualMenuItem } from '@fluentui/react';